LAST UPDATED: September 11, 2019

 These pet temperature monitoring devices come equipped with their own built-in cellular network connection.
 A data plan is much more consistent and can be more powerful than Wi-Fi.
 However, a drawback is that you will have to pay a monthly fee in order for the gauge to work.

-As a relatively new company, Govee began in 2017 and focuses on smart-home devices.
+As a relatively new company, Govee got its start in 2017 and focuses on smart-home devices.
 While it is known for products like light strips and other lights, Govee also designs a wide selection of home and RV monitoring devices.
 One of its essential temperature monitors is the Govee Temperature Humidity Monitor.

 Pet Temperature Monitor for RVs Pricing